jazzscheme/jazz/Readme.txt

   use all of Gambit's debugging command to debug your Jazz code and when you want to resume the IDE's message loop, just clear the error level using Gambit's ,d command and then execute the (resume) command.

+  If you launch jedi.exe directly, you will not get a debugging console should an error occur.
+A Gambit runtime option that can be used for debugging is -:dr With it, when an error occurs, Gambit will automatically open a console where you can debug the error.

 Documentation